Carly-Carrasco/Project1-MySQL-PowerBI/README.md

 - Most employees work in the office instead of those who work remotely.
 - The average duration of the workers is 7 years.
 - The vast majority of employees hail from Ohio
-- The average permanence is lowest in marketing, services, and sales, being highest in the legal and audit department.
+- The average permanence is lowest in marketing, services, and sales and highest in the legal and audit departments.

 Limitations